How to Recycle at Each Center and Unit

 Paper, plastic, bottles and cans are recycled by OGS.
 A recycling bin is available in the entrance.
 Electronics are handled through Stephanie Cunningham at ext.
 3146.
 Toner is mailed to Heidi Nightengale at the Auburn Unit for a donation.

 All Empire State College buildings in Saratoga Springs have blue recycling bins in the kitchen/break rooms, conference rooms and copier rooms.
 All waste to be recycled should be placed into these bins.
 This includes paper, #1-#7 plastics, glass, metals, cardboard and paperback books, including phone books.
-CFL light bulbs, electronics and batteries should be sent to Chuck Crawford at 111 West.
-For a complete list of acceptable items visit zero-sort.com and type in 12866 under “meet your provider," or download a partial list at zerosortlist.
+CFL light bulbs, electronics and batteries should be sent to Chuck Crawford at 111 West Ave., Saratoga Springs.
+For a complete list of acceptable items, visit zero-sort.com and enter 12866 under “meet your provider," or download a partial list at zerosortlist.

 Electronics: contact Chuck Crawford, ext.
 2363, for disposal of computers, monitors, telephones (landline), televisions, printers and other electronics.
 Usable electronics are sent to the New York State Office of General Services for redistribution.
 Items that do not pass the electronics test are sent to a certified recycling center.
 Cellphones: contact Donna Uncher, ext.
 2340.

-Toner: contact Tim Stewart, ext.
-2246.
-Empty ink cartridges as well as laser toner cartridges can be sent to Stewart at 3 Union Ave.
-These get picked up by Northeast Toner Inc. to be refilled and reused.
+Toner: contact Michael Shpur at ext.
+2903.
+Empty ink cartridges, as well as laser toner cartridges can be sent to Shpur at 111 West Ave., Saratoga Springs.
+Empty cartridges are sent back to Xerox.
 Alternatively, there are boxes in the print rooms in 113 West Ave. where cartridges can be placed for recycling.

 Confidential papers should be placed in the locked boxes in each copy/work room; a third-party vendor picks up the papers for shredding and recycling.
 Please do not place nonconfidential materials in these boxes.

-Only paper is picked up for recycling by the hauler.
-Opportunities for informal recycling of bottles and cans are possible.
+All materials can be recycled.
+Separation is done by the porter.
 Toner and ink cartridges are sent back to Staples.
 Electronics: contact Chris Tayko, ext.
 3576

 Paper and cardboard are recycled by the landlord.
 Bins are located by the copy machine and by the mailbox.
 Cans, bottles and plastic are recycled by office employees, each material has its own bin located in the lunch room.
 Toner is mailed back to the manufacturer in the envelopes provided.
 Electronics: contact Chris Tayko, ext.
 3576.

 Paper, cardboard, #1 through #7 plastic, glass and metal all are being recycled.
 Each office, workroom and conference room has a paper recycling bin.
-See Stewart for locations of containers for plastic, glass and metals.
-These materials must be put into a separate bag before being placed into the recycling dumpster with the paper.
+See Timothy Cosgriff , ext 3271. for locations of containers for plastic, glass and metals.
+These materials must be put into a separate bag before being placed into the recycling bin with the paper.
 Cardboard is collected in large blue bins outdoors.
-Paperback and hard-cover books: All books, including text books, should be turned in to Stewart for use in the book exchange.
+Paperback and hard-cover books: All books, including text books, should be turned in to Cosgriff for use in the book exchange.
 Electronics: contact Adam Bradley, ext.
-3205 Cellphones, small electronics and toner: contact Stewart at ext.
-3271.
+3205.
+Cellphones, small electronics and toner: contact Cosgriff.

 There are no recycling services available to units.
 Paper, plastic, bottles and cans can be taken home to be recycled.
 Electronics are handled through Adam Bradley, ext.3205.
 Toner is mailed back to the supplier in the envelopes provided.
 Alternatively, toner can be sent to the Genesse Valley Center for recycling, or to Canandaigua, where toner is donated to a local school as a fundraiser.

 Paper, cardboard, glass, metal and plastic can be recycled and must be separated.
-Contact Clara LaPort for locations of indoor containers.
+Cardboard is cut and laid flat before being placed into the outdoor bin.
+All other materials must be separated and placed into clear plastic bags before being placed into the outdoor bin with the cardboard.
+Contact Clara LaPort ext 4414 for locations of indoor collection containers.
 Electronics: contact Gus Boyle, ext.
 4061.
 Toner and ink cartridges are sent back to Staples.

 All recycling services are provided by OGS.
 Paper, cardboard, plastic, glass and metals are being collected.
 Electronics: contact Gus Boyle, ext.
 4061.
 Toner and ink cartridges are sent back to Staples.